 - 1 C (2 sticks) butter, softened

 - In a small pan, combine the molasses and shortening and bring to a boil.
 Remove from heat and cool about 15-20 minutes.
 Do not let it cool to the point that the molasses starts to form a skin.

 - In a large bowl, sift together flour, baking soda, salt, ginger and cinnamon.
-Stir to combine and whisk in the brown sugar, breaking up any clumps.
+Stir to combine.
 Stir in the cooled molasses.
 Mix until completely combined.

 - Wrap dough in plastic wrap and refrigerate at least 2 hours or overnight.